Find intersections numerically -- Using NumPy

 Intersects of 2 functions

-Assuming function $f$ and $g$, scipy.optimize.fsolve would give an elegant solution:
+Assuming function f and g, scipy.optimize.fsolve would give an elegant solution:

 from scipy.optimize import fsolve